arviz-devs/arviz/CONTRIBUTING.md

 ### Building documentation with Docker
-The documentation can be build with Docker by running `./scripts/container.sh --sphinx-build`.
+The documentation can be build with Docker by running `./scripts/container.sh --docs`.
 The docker image contains by default all dependencies needed for building the documentation.
 After having build the docs in the Docker container, they can be checked at `doc/build`.